BSpendlove/bspendlove.github.io/_posts/2022-07-10-bng-wholesale-layer-2.md

  end-policy-map
 ```

-This should get us started with our initial RADIUS access-request being sent to the radius server 10.4.20.89.
-We will build the FreeRADIUS configuration and simulate both retail ISPs being able to talk to an API we host as the wholesaler to add/remove customers from the database for their networks and then we will focus on DHCP/DHCP proxy and the Layer 3 NNI.
-Let's quickly build the Layer 3 NNI towards ISP#2 and then we will finish with ISP#1 when we install their DHCP server running on a docker container.
+This should get us started with our initial RADIUS access-request being generated and the BNG will attempt to send this request to the radius server 10.4.20.89.
+We will build the FreeRADIUS configuration and simulate both retail ISPs being able to talk to an API we host as the wholesaler to add/remove customers from the database for their networks in part 2 however for now because this server is not setup, most of our policies will match the `authorization-no-response` event which activates the dynamic template due to RADIUS not being reachable.
+Let's quickly build the Layer 3 NNI towards ISP#2 and then we will finish with ISP#1 when we install their DHCP server running on a docker container in part 2.
 ISP#2 will also send a default route for this VRF which will route traffic to their CGN.

 ```
-vrf ISP2
-!
-interface Loopback20
- vrf ISP2
- ipv4 address 10.20.0.1 255.255.0.0
-!
 interface GigabitEthernet0/0/0/1
  vrf ISP2
  ipv4 address 192.0.2.0 255.255.255.254